William Egbert: Early life and education

 Egbert attended the Dunnville Public High School, and graduated from Ottawa Normal School in 1881, with a teaching certificate.
-He taught at Moote School in Canborough, and served as a principal at the Dunnville Public School.
+He taught at Moote School in Canborough, and was a principal at the Dunnville Public School.
 In 1885, he studied medicine at Victoria University.
 He received his Bachelor of Medicine, Doctor of Medicine and Master of Surgery degrees in 1889.
 He then attended post-graduate education the next year in Edinburgh and London.

 Early career

 When returning to Ontario in 1891, Egbert established a medical practice in Milverton.
 He was described as "one of the best known physicians and surgeons in the Eastern provinces, his surgical training winning fame for him."
 In the early 1890s, Egbert played a key role in establishing a rural telephone service in his area.
 He also held many community positions, such as the choir leader at a local Methodist church, and as a member of the local school board.
 After more than a decade of practice, Egbert spent one year in New York City, doing more post-graduate courses.

 After being impressed with the Canadian West on a trip there, Egbert and his family moved to Calgary, where he established a medical practice in 1904.
 He registered as a medical practitioner in the North-West Territories in the same year and again in 1906 after the province of Alberta entered Confederation.
-In addition to his medical practices, he was an active community member, serving as a member of the Calgary Board of Health, Tubercular Hospital Site Committee, Calgary Board of Trade and the Alberta Medical Association, where he served as president in 1921.
-He also established the Columbia Hospital, and served as its director.
+In addition to his medical practices, he was an active community member, serving as a member of the Calgary Board of Health, Tubercular Hospital Site Committee, Calgary Board of Trade and the Alberta Medical Association, where he was president in 1921.
+He also established the Columbia Hospital, and was its director.

 Politics

 Egbert was the unsuccessful Liberal candidate for the legislative district of Calgary for the Legislative Assembly of Alberta in the 1909 general election.
 In the same year, he was elected to the Calgary City Council, on which he served two terms (1909–1911).
-He served as the acting Mayor of Calgary for a month in 1911 in the absence of Mayor John William Mitchell, and was a candidate for the position in December, but was unsuccessful.
-He also served as president from 1917 to 1925 of the Alberta Federal Liberal Association.
+He was the acting Mayor of Calgary for a month in 1911 in the absence of Mayor John William Mitchell, and was a candidate for the position in December, but was unsuccessful.
+He also was president from 1917 to 1925 of the Alberta Federal Liberal Association.